 Want to know how you can sign on the Farm Gate Access?
 View or download the Farm Gate Factsheet.

 NSW Farm Gate was developed in collaboration with the National Heavy Vehicle Regulator (NHVR) and will be enforceable under the National Heavy Vehicle Law (NHVL).

-The Farm Gate Network provides exemptions for eligible heavy vehicles to access low volume, low risk council roads within pilot council areas.
+The Farm Gate Network provides exemptions for eligible heavy vehicles to access low volume, low risk council roads within participating council areas.